openebs/mayastor-docs/quickstart/performance-tips.md

 > This will open the DaemonSet configuration in your default text editor.

 3. Locate the section that defines the `io-engine` container within the DaemonSet configuration.
-If this section doesn't exist, add it within the containers list.

 ```
 ...